-I’ve been on a scone mission for the past couple of years and while delicious all depends on your tastebuds, I can honestly say this base scone recipe is the best I’ve tried.
-With virtually any add-in (chocolate chips, lemon, mango!), we can all make a new variety each weekend.
-It’s the kind of versatile and satisfying coffee treat that makes us jump out of bed and keeps our souls happy.
+I’ve been on a scone mission for the past couple of years.
+While “delicious” all depends on your tastebuds, I can honestly say that I have one REALLY GOOD master scone recipe.
+With virtually any add-in (chocolate chip scones, blueberry scones, pumpkin scones, etc), we can all make a new variety every weekend.
+It’s the kind of versatile and satisfying coffee treat that makes us jump out of bed each morning.

-Scones are one of those treats that if you do it right, they’ll have a permanent (and frequent) spot in your breakfast or snack rotation.
-But if you mess up along the way, you’ll end up with sad rock cakes instead of the tender, crumby sweet goodness you were hoping for.
+Scones are one of those treats that if you do it right, they’ll have a permanent (and frequent) spot in your breakfast rotation.
+But if you mess up along the way, you’ll end up with sad rock cakes instead of tender sweet goodness.
 It’s all hard to swallow, literally.
 But let me help!

 - The secret to making delicate scones is handling the dough as little as possible.
 That’s why I prefer to make scones by hand, not in the food processor.